What Does a Year of Elections Mean for Private Equity Investors?

 While results such as those in Mexico or India can send public markets reeling, PE investors can often keep their heads down and ride out the disruption.

 At the time of writing, Donald Trump has sewn up the Republican party’s support and has received a formal nomination at the Republican National Convention in mid-July.
 Incumbent President Joe Biden, meanwhile, emerged victorious from the Democratic party’s primary process – only to withdraw from the campaign after facing calls from some quarters to step aside following a halting debate performance in late June.
-Kamala Harris, Biden's former Vice-President is in the running to face Trump at Super Tuesday on 5th November 2024.
+Kamala Harris, Biden's former Vice-President is now set to face Trump at Super Tuesday on 5th November 2024.

 At the market level, election years have historically had only a marginal impact.
 The S&P 500 has posted a median gain of 14% in the 24 election years over the past century.
 That compares to a median 14.7% gain in the 72 non-election years.